Newmarket railway station, Auckland: New track layout

 Integral to the redevelopment was the requirement to reorganise the track layout.
 The new station has twin islands and three tracks.
-Each island has two platforms, although currently Platform Two is not in use for passenger services.
-Generally Platform One serves westbound services on the Western Line.
-Platform Three serves Britomart bound services on all three lines (Western, Onehunga and Southern), while Platform Four serves southbound services on the Onehunga and Southern Lines.
+Each island has two platforms.
+Generally, Platform One serves westbound services on the Western Line and northbound services on the Southern Line.
+Platform Two serves Britomart bound services and is also the terminating platform for Onehunga Line services.
+Platform Four serves southbound services on the Onehunga and Southern Lines.
 The station cost an estimated NZ$25 million to redevelop (paid for by ARTA), and ONTRACK spent around NZ$45 million to change the layout.
 The project has been called the most challenging in the whole upgrade of Auckland's railway network.

 Western Line trains reverse direction to leave the station, requiring the driver to get out and walk to the other end of the train and adding two to three minutes to each trip.

+From 18 March 2018, Britomart bound Western Line trains began to open both sets of doors on Platforms Two and Three, allowing for easy transfers between Southern, Western and Onehunga Line trains.